What cultural faux pas should I try to avoid making in Zimbabwe?

 - What are medical services in Zimbabwe like?

-- What are emergency services like in Zimbabwe?
+- What are typical rents in Zimbabwe?

 What cultural faux pas should I try to avoid making in Zimbabwe?